Sharia courts in Malaysia

-Article 145 of the Malaysian constitution says the Attorney General of Malaysia has no power over matters related to the Syariah Courts.
+Since 1988, Article 121(1A) of the Malaysian constitution stipulated that secular civil courts do not have jurisdiction over matters that fall under the purview of Syariah Courts.
+However, the civil superior courts retained the sole supervisory role in constitutional issues, even if it involved Islamic laws.
+Similarly, Article 145 of the constitution also dictated that the Attorney General of Malaysia has no power over matters related to the Syariah Courts.

 There are three levels of the courts: Appeal, High, and Subordinate.

 Unlike Malaysian civil courts, which are federal in scope, Syariah Courts are primarily established by individual state law.
-Similarly, Islamic law is a matter limited to each state, with the exception of the Federal Territories of Malaysia, as provided in Article 3 of the constitution.
+Similarly, Islamic law is a matter limited to each state, with the exception of the Federal Territories of Malaysia, as provided in Item 1 of State List in the Ninth Schedule of the constitution.
 Thus, the application of sharia law may differ among the states.
 There are 13 state sharia law departments and one for the Federal Territories.